HollyDraz/record-scratch/README.md

 ## Acknowledgments:

 Thank you to Prime Academy for equipping us with the information to make this app a reality.
-As well as my parents for always letting me talk about my passion for music even if they thought my music taste was odd.
+My teacher Chris Black for taking the time to teach me.
+My parents for always letting me talk about my passion for music even if they thought my music taste was odd.